Resources for New Members

 Be part of the WSBA community to build out your network and connect with industry leaders.

 Sections members become part of active professional communities and gain access to an array of exclusive section member benefits.
+New admittees (within their first year of admittance to the WSBA) are eligible for one free section membership.
+To join, log in to your myWSBA.org profile and visit the join a section webpage.

 The WSBA’s MentorLink Mixers are unique, free-to-attend events that bring together potential mentees and mentors with similar interests in the legal profession.